olcf/SC20_HandsOn_with_Summit/challenges/MPI_Basics/README.md

 * tag Integer tag used to identify message
 * comm- Communicator
 * status- Struct containing information on received message

+This functions retruns after receive buffer is ready to reuse.

 Here is the code ptp.c, where process 0 will send the message "hello!" to process 1.
 However, the receive function has three missing arguments labeled A, B. and C.
 Your challenge is to use the arguments in the send function and the function definitions above to fill in the missing arguments.